jeeberhardt/mobius/README.md

 - Easily extensible to add your own molecular representations or other ML models
 - Can be seamlessly integrated with other tools (docking, pyRosetta, AlphaFold, etc..)

+## Documentation

+The installation instructions, documentation and tutorials can be found at [mobius.readthedocs.io](https://mobius.readthedocs.io/en/latest/about.html).

 ## Installation

 First, you need to download the python package: